-1. Navigate to a column chart such as the Happiness analytics dashboard.
+1. Navigate to a column chart such as the Employee Satisfaction analytics dashboard.

-3. Select the trend line graph to turn the trend line off.
+2. Select the Trend Line Graph button to turn the trend line off.

-4. Select the chart settings to customise the type of trend line used on the graph.
+3. Select the Chart Settings button to customise the type of trend line used on the graph.

 Moving Average: is used to show a trend by averaging sets of data points together.
 It works by creating a rolling average across the specified number of data points to form each point of the trendline.
 For example, if the period is set to 2then the line will be drawn as follows:

 - The first point in the trendline is always drawn to match the first data point as there are no previous data points.

 - The second trendline point is an average of the first two data points.

 - The third trendline point is an average of the second and third data points.

 - The fourth trendline point is an average of the third and fourth data points, and so on.